 In works of narrative, conflict is the challenge main characters need to solve to achieve their goals.
 The same applies for understanding a company.
 Many believe that providing ‘intelligence’ on a company is a fact-finding exercise where the analyst merely compiles recent key events.
 As a result, the value of the time needed to analyze the company and ‘connect the dots’ is often underestimated.

 Let’s begin with a quick example!
 In March 2020, Harley Davidson announced its new strategy which is based on three key pillars: 1) Focus on 50 markets; 2) Cut its model range by 30%; and 3) Increase manufacturing efficiency.
 Most times, a simple report explaining and detailing these pillars is enough for a business development manager looking to win new clients for their organization.

 This is where the value of our analysis comes through.
-An analyst cannot just stop at finding these pillars, they must ask themselves ‘why?’.
-A successful report must dig deep and understand the firm’s ‘case study’, and when this is achieved, the report gives the reader a meaningful read.
-The reader will then not only understand the facts, but they will also understand the ‘conflict’ within that organization.
+An analyst cannot just stop at identifying these pillars, they must ask themselves ‘why?’.
+A successful report must dig deep and understand the firm’s ‘case study’, and when this is achieved, the reader will then not only understand the facts, but they will also understand the ‘conflict’ within that organization.

 Often, this conflict is ‘as clear as daylight’.
 But many times, the analyst must dig deep to find the conflict and understand it.
 But how does the analyst do it?
-This is down to their knowledge of the industry, its trends and challenges, as well as knowing the company’s recent history.
+This is down to their knowledge of the industry (including its trends and challenges), as well as knowing the company’s recent history.

 As a result, losses continued to grow and CEO Levatich was replaced by Jochen Zeitz in February 2020, who, in March 2020, launched the new strategy: ‘The Rewire’.
 The aim of the new plan is to exit loss-generating geographies outside of the core markets of North America, Europe and parts of Asia Pacific and curtail discounting to improve margins and returns.